Rose Syrup

 To make this simple syrup, you’ll need the following ingredients:

 Demerara Sugar: This is a type of raw cane sugar that has been minimally processed so it retains some of its molasses flavor.
-I used a generic Demerara sugar.
+I used Caribbean Rhythm Pure Demerara Sugar.

 How to Make This Syrup